 What is Software Testing?

-Software testing refers to the process of validating and verifying the artifacts and behavior of the software under test.
+Software testing refers to the process of validating and verifying the artifacts and behaviour of the software under test.
 Software testing involves:

 - Verify and validate that the product is bug-free.